eddieblu/.github/profile/essentials/whyAmIHere/whyAmIHere.md

 Your motivation will determine your level of investment and ultimately what you will get out of it.
 Investment can range from _minimal_ to _immersion_.
 For each level of motivation, there is a spectrum of possible investment.
 The effort required for a low level of motivation is significantly less than that for a high level of motivation.

-The following rubric describes different levels of investment based upon different levels of motivation.
+The following rubric describes different levels of investment based upon your level of motivation.
 To use the table:

 1. Select your target motivation from the first column.
 1. Complete all of the items in that row up to, and including, your target investment column.